JunningXX/How-facemasks-shape-trust-in-social-interactions/README.md

 Key statistical methods employed in this project include:

-* [cite_start]**Power Analysis:** Conducted post-hoc power analyses to verify that the sample sizes provided sufficient statistical power (e.g., > 0.9) to detect the primary effects across all experiments[cite: 97, 349].
+* **Power Analysis:** Conducted post-hoc power analyses to verify that the sample sizes provided sufficient statistical power (e.g., > 0.9) to detect the primary effects across all experiments.
-* [cite_start]**Linear Regression & Effect Sizes:** Performed linear regressions to evaluate the impact of experimental manipulations on continuous variables (e.g., trustor allocations and trustworthiness ratings), reporting comprehensive statistics including 95% confidence intervals and Cohen's *d* for effect sizes[cite: 156, 157, 233].
+* **Linear Regression & Effect Sizes:** Performed linear regressions to evaluate the impact of experimental manipulations on continuous variables (e.g., trustor allocations and trustworthiness ratings), reporting comprehensive statistics including 95% confidence intervals and Cohen's *d* for effect sizes.
-* [cite_start]**Multi-Level Modeling (Hierarchical Linear Models):** Implemented multi-level regressions to analyse data where participants provided multiple, non-independent responses (e.g., decisions made using the strategy method)[cite: 174, 175, 176]. [cite_start]These models successfully accounted for this lack of independence by incorporating both fixed effects (for experimental conditions, genders, and role order) and random effects for individual participants[cite: 178].
+* **Multi-Level Modeling (Hierarchical Linear Models):** Implemented multi-level regressions to analyse data where participants provided multiple, non-independent responses (e.g., decisions made using the strategy method).
+These models successfully accounted for this lack of independence by incorporating both fixed effects (for experimental conditions, genders, and role order) and random effects for individual participants.
-* [cite_start]**Logistic Regression & Contrast Coding:** Applied logistic regressions to model binary outcome variables, specifically when analysing straight-choice preference data[cite: 374]. [cite_start]Contrast coding was used to re-centre categorical variables, allowing for the precise interpretation of intercepts as log-odds[cite: 376].
+* **Logistic Regression & Contrast Coding:** Applied logistic regressions to model binary outcome variables, specifically when analysing straight-choice preference data.
+Contrast coding was used to re-centre categorical variables, allowing for the precise interpretation of intercepts as log-odds.
-* [cite_start]**Robustness Checks:** Validated the findings of the logistic regressions by running supplementary linear probability models to ensure the stability and reliability of the results[cite: 399].
+* **Robustness Checks:** Validated the findings of the logistic regressions by running supplementary linear probability models to ensure the stability and reliability of the results.
-* [cite_start]**Mixed ANOVA:** Conducted 2x2 mixed ANOVAs to examine the main and interaction effects of within-subject and between-subject variables on perceptual ratings[cite: 408].
+* **Mixed ANOVA:** Conducted 2x2 mixed ANOVAs to examine the main and interaction effects of within-subject and between-subject variables on perceptual ratings.

 ## 📂 Repository Structure